NuralySol/pokemon_api/README.md

-# Project review for MONGO DB
+# Pokemon API using EJS templating